CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 Back in 2013 I used to work for a company that ran hotel wifi for big hotel chain.
 We did at least 4 big brands that you've probably heard of and a whole bunch of others.
 This company had been going for a long time and used to make $8 when, back in the dark ages, you paid $12 for a day of wifi.

 The code for this system had the notion of "invoices", "wifi enrollments" and "guests" and stored data on each of them as well as the links between them.
 We would store data about these things and we would run reports on each and send them to the hotels who would use them to bill guests.

 All normal so far.
 Except we would sometimes send reports with invoices which didn't have enrollments, and enrollments which didn't have guests.

 Sometimes the amounts on those invoices would rack up to tens even hundreds of thousands of dollars of invoices *without* customers, and the hotel managers were rarely happy:

 <!-- ![Hotel manager](grumpy-cat.jpg "Hotel manager's face") -->
 <p align="center">
   <img src="grumpy-cat.jpg" display="block" width="75%"/>
 </p>

 This was a very, very serious problem.
 We were >.< this close to losing a big hotel chain as a customer - and a large part of it was because of this.

 This was a problem because our system was buggy, so we had what are generally called "data integrity" issues.
 You've encountered bugs before on this course - data integrity issues bugs too - bugs with your data.

-The difference between a bug in your code and a bug in your data caused by a bug in your code is that bugs in your code can always be fixed.
+The difference between a bug in your code and a bug in your data, caused by a bug in your code, is that bugs in your code can always be fixed.
 Bugs in your data - sometimes they can never be fixed.

 These lessons are about using SQL and storing and retrieving data in your code in such a way that your data is kept clean.

 ## LESSON 1B : What is the point of an SQL database?